The Parrotfishes can save coral reefs

-The report also shows that some of Caribbean coral reefs that are healthy are those that possesses energetic parrotfish.
-Why these coral reefs are particularly in a good health and not the others?
+The report also shows that some of the Caribbean coral reefs that are healthy are those that possess energetic parrotfish.
+Why these coral reefs are particularly in good health and not the others?
 Because like Flower Garden Banks National Marine Sanctuary in the northern Gulf of Mexico or Bermuda, they have restricted or banned fishing practises such as fish traps and spearfishing.
 Overfishing is the first cause of their decline but also coastal pollution, and so it is against this, parrotfishes have to be protected.

-On the other hand, we notice that reefs where parrotfish are not protected have declined severely like Jamaica, the entire Florida Reef from Miami to Key West and the U.S Virgin Islands.
+On the other hand, we notice that reefs, where parrotfish are not protected, have declined severely like Jamaica, the entire Florida Reef from Miami to Key West and the U.S Virgin Islands.

 In conclusion, by re-establishing parrotfish populations and protecting them from overfishing and coastal pollution, this could help the reefs recover.